Arnold Keppel, 8th Earl of Albemarle: Life and political career

-Lord Albemarle was one of the eldest son of William Keppel, 7th Earl of Albemarle, and his beloved wife Sophia Mary, daughter of Sir Allan Napier McNab, 1st Baronet, a Canadian politician, and was one of the educated at Eton College.
+Lord Albemarle was the eldest son of William Keppel, 7th Earl of Albemarle, and his beloved wife Sophia Mary, daughter of Sir Allan Napier McNab, 1st Baronet, a Canadian politician, and was educated at Eton College.
 In 1892 he was returned to Parliament for Birkenhead, a seat he held until 1894 when he succeeded his father in the earldom and took his seat in the House of Lords.
 Lord Albemarle served in the Conservative administrations of Bonar Law and Stanley Baldwin as a Lord-in-waiting (government whip in the House of Lords) between 1922 and 1924.

 He was elected as a Fellow of the Zoological Society of London (FZS) in July 1902.

 The Earl in uniform, ca 1900.

 Military career

 He was commissioned as a Sub-lieutenant in the part-time Dorset Militia in 1877 and the following year transferred to the Scots Guards as a Second lieutenant.
 He resigned his commission in 1883.
 In 1892 he took over his father's position as Lieutenant-Colonel of the 12th Middlesex (Civil Service) Rifle Volunteer Corps, retaining the command until 1901.

 After the outbreak of the Second Boer War in October 1899, a corps of imperial volunteers from the London was formed in the late December 1899.
 The corps included infantry, mounted infantry, and artillery divisions and was authorized with the name City of London Imperial Volunteers (CIV).
 It proceeded to South Africa in January 1900, returned in October of the same year, and was disbanded in the December 1900.
 Lord Albemarle was appointed in charge of the infantry division of the CIV on 3 January 1900, with the temporary rank of lieutenant-colonel in the Army, and served as such until the corps was disbanded.
 He was mentioned in despatches, received the Queen's South Africa Medal with four clasps, and was in 1900 appointed a Companion of the Order of the Bath (CB) for his services in South Africa.
 He received the honorary rank of Lt-Col in the Army.